 - Distance: 6.4 miles

 - Elevation Gain: 2,240 ft

 - Trailhead: 451 W Carter Ave, Sierra Madre, CA 91024

 I just got back from my annual after holidays desert trip.
-I can’t wait to share the trip with you!
-I had a wonderful time in Joshua Tree National Park.
+I can’t wait to share that trip with you!
+I had a wonderful time at Joshua Tree National Park.
 But before then, I have another hike to share.
 This one is from December.
 Stay tuned. 🙂